knee-cola/jekyll-meetup-lecture/README.md

 * speed
 ```

+Using markdown has many benefits:

+* resulting text is much readable
+* we don't have to worry about closing HTML tags (and making mistakes)
+* we acheve total separation of content (what we want to say) from presentation (what it should look like)

+Separating content from presentation makes applying different themes to our website easier, since we're sure that our content can not contain any special CSS classes or inline styling.

+**Note:** don't tell anyone, but in case of extreme emergency we can still use HTML tags inside a markdown file.

 ### Introduction to posts

 Creating posts is very similar to creating static pages.
 There are however a few subtile differences: